More students in Maryland head to school for the first time in 18 months

 Aicha Calloway said the family had enrolled Caiah in virtual learning for the fall, then switched her this week to in-person education.

 “I think kids need to be in school around other kids for their mental health,” Aicha said.
-While she is concerned about the virus and its variants, she said, the kindergartner has been at home 18 months and socialization is important.
+Although she is concerned about the virus and its variants, she said, her kindergartner has been at home for 18 months and socialization is important.

 “It’s time,” she said.

-Calvin Calloway added that some of the family’s confidence in the decision comes from the kindergartner herself, who has learned at home about safety practices.
+Calvin Calloway added that some of the family’s confidence in the decision comes from the child herself, who has learned at home about safety practices.

 “I know my kid is going to wear a mask, and I know my kid is going to keep her hands sanitized,” he said.
 “It’s a habit that’s already there now that gives us a little more comfort in bringing her back.”